-Parent(s)/guardian(s) are asked to label/mark all clothing, boots, tennis shoes, gym clothes, etc. Each campus has a separate lost and found area.
+Parent(s)/guardian(s) are asked to label/mark all clothing, boots, tennis shoes, gym clothes, etc. Campus has a separate lost and found area in the South Hall office area.
 Please have your son/daughter use this resource when an item is lost.
 All items not claimed are donated to the needy.